Skip to Content

 DEVELOPING A MECHANISM FOR ‘REINVESTMENT’

-In November 2022, Just Reinvest NSW (JR NSW) released a new report: ‘Redefining Reinvestment – An Opportunity for Aboriginal communities and government to co-design justice reinvestment in NSW’.
+In November 2022, Just Reinvest NSW (JRNSW) released a new report: ‘Redefining Reinvestment – An Opportunity for Aboriginal communities and government to co-design justice reinvestment in NSW’.
 The report outlines how Aboriginal communities are reaching out to the NSW Government to co-design “reinvestment” and to take the next steps to implement a justice reinvestment mechanism.

-The report, which was discussed at the Reinvestment Forum held by JR NSW in 2022, provided for the first time the opportunity that justice reinvestment could be defined, and its possible implementation discussed.
+The report, which was discussed at the Reinvestment Forum held by JRNSW in 2022, provided for the first time the opportunity that justice reinvestment could be defined, and its possible implementation discussed.
 See the report at the bottom of page.

 JUSTICE CIRCUIT-BREAKER